dbbabcock/data602_project_1_student_success/README.md

 <h1>Purpose:</h1>

 UMBC has instituted a new policy of administering three exams in Math, Reading, and Writing to incoming students to ensure that they are prepared for the rigors of academic study.
+With 5,000 tests already completed, the administration would like to know how information about the student's themselves might affect their average score.
+With a model that could predict the average score, UMBC could adjust their policies or help guide students to ensure that they can succeed once they are admitted into the university.

+(This is a fictional scenario using artifically generated data for the DATA 602 Project 1 that requires creating models for a classification or regression problem)

 <h1>Goal:</h1>

-The goal is to...
+The goal of this exercise is to see whether or not the features of the dataset can be used to train a model that can predict the average score of the three new entrance exams for new UMBC students.

 <h1>Dataset Used:</h1>

-Combined 5 of the 'large' sample sets from:
+Combined 5 of the 'large' sample sets (1,000 rows each) from:

 http://roycekimmons.com/tools/generated_data/exams